This article is written for Location Managers and System Administrators and will cover:

 You may leave it unchecked for the following reasons:

-- or, you want to use the agreed hours for scheduling purposes only and want overtime to apply following the full-time award rule.
+- you want to use the agreed hours for scheduling purposes only and want overtime to apply following the full-time award rule.

 Hourly 1.5 x overtime